xbmc/repo-scripts/script.globalsearch/README.txt

 CONTENTS:
 0. Running the addon
 I.   Infolabels available in script-globalsearch-main.xml II.
 Infolabels available in script-globalsearch-infodialog.xml III.
 Control id's used in script-globalsearch-main.xml IV.
 Control id's used in script-globalsearch-infodialog.xml
-V. Control id's used in script-globalsearch-contextmenu.xml
+V.   Control id's used in script-globalsearch-contextmenu.xml VI.
+Available window properties